 Step-by-Step Solution

-• Plug the streaming stick into an HDMI port on your TV.
+- Plug the streaming stick into an available HDMI port on your TV.

-• Power it on and follow the on-screen setup.
+- Power it on and follow the on-screen setup prompts.

-• Download the app for your chosen service: YouTube TV, Hulu + Live TV, or Sling TV.
+- Download the app for your chosen service (e.g., YouTube TV, Hulu + Live TV, Sling TV).

 Call your provider and ask to disconnect the cable box.
-Check your contract or online account under “Billing” to confirm no early-termination fees apply.
+Double-check your contract or online billing dashboard to confirm no early-termination fees apply.
+Some providers will waive fees if you switch to their own streaming service.

 If This Didn’t Work

-Grab an indoor HD antenna like the Mohu Leaf 50 ($50).
-Scan for channels through your TV’s menu: Menu → Settings → Channel Setup → Auto-Tune.
-You’ll get ABC, CBS, NBC, FOX, PBS, and local news in HD.
+An indoor HD antenna like the Mohu Leaf 50 ($50) or ClearStream Eclipse ($60) pulls in ABC, CBS, NBC, FOX, PBS, and local news in HD.
+Connect it to your TV via coaxial cable, then scan for channels through your TV’s menu: Menu → Settings → Channel Setup → Auto-Tune.

-Download Pluto TV or Tubi from your streaming device’s app store.
-These offer free, legal, on-demand and live channels (e.g., CBS News, NBC News Now).
-No subscription needed.
+Download Pluto TV, Tubi, or The Roku Channel from your streaming device’s app store.
+These give you free, legal, on-demand and live channels like CBS News, NBC News Now, and classic movies.
+No subscription or credit card needed.

 Prevention Tips

-• Use a family plan—YouTube TV and Hulu + Live TV support up to 3 simultaneous streams.
+- Share a family plan—YouTube TV and Hulu + Live TV let up to 3 people stream at once and support 6 accounts per household.

 How can I clear my TV without cable?

-You can watch cable content through a live TV streaming service like YouTube TV, Hulu + Live TV, or Sling TV.
-No cable subscription required.
-To watch on a TV instead of a computer or smartphone, you’ll need a Roku, Amazon Fire TV, Chromecast, Apple TV, or a smart TV.
+You can watch cable content through a live TV streaming service like YouTube TV, Hulu + Live TV, or Sling TV without a cable subscription.

 How can I get TV without cable or Internet?